-*See below for a gallery of cars from Mullin Automotive Museum’s latest exhibit “L’époque des Carrossiers: The Art and Times of the French Coachbuilders”
+*See above for a gallery of cars from Mullin Automotive Museum’s latest exhibit “L’époque des Carrossiers: The Art and Times of the French Coachbuilders”

 The Mullin Automotive Museum in Oxnard, California, last week opened an exhibit featuring what it said are the crown jewels of its collection.
 Entitled L’époque des Carrossiers: The Art and Times of the French Coachbuilders, this new display showcases the finest and most renowned sculptures, artifacts and vehicles from the Mullin Museum’s permanent collection, each representing the skill and unparalleled craftsmanship of the most esteemed French master coachbuilders, according to the museum.